Good sleep is incredibly important.

 It seems that the food you eat before bed may affect your sleep.
 For example, research has shown that high-carb meals may be detrimental to a good night's rest.

-If you still want to enjoy a high-carb meal for dinner, you should consume it at least four hours before bed, so you have enough time to digest it.For more details on foods to eat, here are the 9 best foods to help you sleep.
+If you still want to eat a high-carb meal for dinner, you should eat it at least four hours before bed, so you have enough time to digest it.For more details on foods to eat, here are the 9 best foods to help you sleep.

 Physical activity is often considered beneficial to healthy sleep.

 Lastly, the fabric of the clothes you wear to bed can affect how well you sleep.
-It is crucial you choose comfortable clothing made of fabric that could keep you at a pleasant temperature through the night (59).
+It is crucial you choose comfortable clothing made of fabric that help you keep a pleasant temperature throughout the night (42).

 It is recommended that you disconnect all electronics and put away computers and mobile phones so you can ensure a quiet place, free of distractions.
 You will be able to fall asleep much faster.

-Aromatherapy is commonly used by those who have trouble falling asleep, as it may help with relaxation and sleep.
+Aromatherapy is commonly used by those who have trouble falling asleep, as it may help with relaxation.

 An essential oil diffuser could be helpful in infusing your room with relaxing scents that encourage sleep.